-Recognised as having a voice of “smooth, velvety quality”, and possessing a tone of “heroic light radiance”, Michael Petruccelli is an Australian, international operatic artist.
+Recognised as having a voice of “smooth, velvety quality”, and possessing a tone of “heroic light radiance”, Michael Petruccelli is an Australian, international operatic tenor.

 A graduate of The University of Melbourne, Michael began his career as a Developing Artist with Victorian Opera and the Melba Opera Trust.
 He has since been engaged by a number of leading opera companies and festivals in Australia and New Zealand including Opera Australia, Victorian Opera, West Australian Opera, Short Black Opera, Perth Festival, Sydney Festival and New Zealand Opera He has also begun his international career as a member of Oper Frankfurt’s prestigious Opera Studio program.

 Following his studies, in 2016 Michael was invited to perform with Opera Australia where he debuted in the role of Stephen Goldring in the critically acclaimed production of Sydney Opera House, The Opera (The Eighth Wonder), performed on the steps of the Sydney Opera House.
 He was also re-engaged by Victorian Opera to perform Arturo Ravenclaw, alongside international soprano Jessica Pratt, in Lucia di Lammermoor, Beppe in I Pagliacci in the co-production between Victorian Opera and Circus OZ, and the Herald in the children’s production of Cendrillion (Cinderella).